dhardy/pippin/doc/api-requirements.md

 Another would be to allow read access to multiple parties and copy-on-write with some synchronisation system.
-This makes each element insertion/deletion slow and requires frequent synchronisation.
+This makes each element insertion/deletion expesive and requires frequent synchronisation.
+It might be possible to reuse old copies of the map (after synchronisation) once they no longer have read locks; otherwise each batch of non-concurrent accesses requires a new copy.

 Another would be to allow each user to make a copy of the current state and only allow modifications through a copy.
 Committing modifications may require a merge.
 The user should be able to check for external modifications while holding a copy.
+This may be useful for a form of transactions.

 Partitions